Getting your Trinity Audio player ready...

 Not everyone will have the strength or knowledge to handle a person or persons living with a disability, and that’s not unusual.
 What is unusual is seeing the disability and not the person you’re truly, madly, and deeply in love with.

-In this article, we will be going through tips on how to handle a relationship where your partner is living with a disability, be it temporary or permanent.
+In this article, we will share some true love stories while going through tips on how to handle a relationship where your partner is living with a disability, be it temporary or permanent.

 What is Disability?